Muon identification for LHCb Run 3

-The full information from the \lhcb PID detectors may conveniently be used in this case as the constraints on the execution time are less stringent. \end{itemize}
+The full information from the \lhcb particle identification detectors may conveniently be used in this case as the constraints on the execution time are less stringent. \end{itemize}

-These functionalities can be implemented following different approaches.
+These goals can be achieved by following different approaches.
 In this paper we discuss a baseline strategy for the \hltone which is an evolution of the present scheme.
-This assumes that tracks in the spectrometer are reconstructed upfront, and that the muon identification is applied in two steps: a first step based on \texttt{IsMuon} as it is now, plus a second step based on a correlated $\chi^2$ variable (Section~\ref{sec:newchi2}), which represents an improvement of the \texttt{MuonDLL}.
-At the \hlttwo stage, the muon identification performances are further refined by means of a multivariate classifier (Section~\ref{sec:MVAs}).
+This assumes that tracks in the spectrometer are reconstructed upfront, and that the muon identification is applied in two steps: a first step based on \texttt{IsMuon} as it is now, plus a second step based on a correlated $\chi^2$ variable (Sec.~\ref{sec:newchi2}), which represents an improvement of the \texttt{MuonDLL}.
+At the \hlttwo stage, the muon identification performance is further refined by means of a multivariate classifier (Sec.~\ref{sec:MVAs}).